Italy's Constantini, Mosaner win mixed doubles world title with Olympics closing in | TSN

 Italy's Constantini, Mosaner win mixed doubles world title with Olympics closing in

-The Italians scored four in the seventh end to complete a perfect 11-0 performance and win the country's first medal at the World Mixed Doubles Championship.
+The Italians scored four in the seventh end to complete a perfect 11-0 performance and win the country's first medal at the mixed doubles worlds.

 Constantini and Mosaner won gold at the 2022 Winter Olympics in Beijing, also with an undefeated record, and will serve as the host nation for the Milano-Cortina Olympics in Italy, running from Feb.
 6-22, 2026.